dart-lang/dart-pad/pkgs/dartpad_preview/dartpad_frontend/README.md

 and sample URLs do not currently support a `main` override.

 After dependency resolution, the frontend automatically runs the resolved entrypoint only if its path ends in `.dart`.
-The Start button is independent of that startup choice: it runs the currently active editor file, or `lib/main.dart` if no file is active.
+The Run button is independent of that startup choice: it runs the currently active editor file, or `lib/main.dart` if no file is active.
 It does not replace an active non-Dart file with `lib/main.dart`.
 Restart recompiles the entrypoint of the current run;
-Hot Reload recompiles changes for that same running entrypoint.
+Hot Reload is only offered for Flutter applications and recompiles changes for that same running entrypoint.
+For Dart console programs, a successful launch immediately restores Run and disables Stop.
+Execution is not tracked: an async `main()`, timers, and other background work may continue producing console output until the next run replaces the sandbox.

 Whether that entrypoint is presented as a Flutter application or a console program is determined as described in [SDK detection](#sdk-detection).